Chia Seeds Versus Flaxseeds: What’s the Big Difference?

 4. Healthy Pear Ginger Smoothie

 Switch up your smoothie game with this pear ginger recipe that includes chia seeds for added-nutrient boost.
+Plus, promotes healthy digestion thanks to ingredients like ginger.

 5. Mango Chia Pudding

 Mango is as healthy as it is delicious.
-It contains 50 percent of the recommended daily intake of Vitamin C and has 2 grams of fiber.
+It contains 50 percent of the recommended daily intake of Vitamin C and has two grams of fiber.
 While this recipe by English was designed for kids, it's no less yummy or healthful for adults.

-Recipes with flax seeds
+Recipes with flaxseeds

 1. Norma Kamali's "Cleanse" Bread